Two-year Pediatric Neuropsychology Fellowship with the Institute for Learning and Academic Achievement (ILAA)

 Marsha Vasserman, Psy.D., ABPP-CN

 All employees will support the organization’s mission and vision by exhibiting the following behaviors:

-The Postdoctoral fellowship in Neuropsychology offered at the NYU Child Study Center is developed using the Houston Conference guidelines and focuses specifically on assessment and identification of interventions and accommodations for children, adolescents and young adults with neurodevelopmental issues, including learning disabilities, ADHD, Asperger’s Syndrome, autism, epilepsy, acquired brain injury, brain tumors, and other medically-related conditions.
+The Postdoctoral fellowship in Neuropsychology offered at the Child Study Center at NYULMC is developed using the Houston Conference guidelines and focuses specifically on assessment and identification of interventions and accommodations for children, adolescents and young adults with neurodevelopmental disorders, including learning disabilities, ADHD, autism spectrum disorder, epilepsy, acquired brain injury, brain tumors, and other medically-related conditions.
 Fellowship training focuses on a developmental model of assessment, with experiences including clinical work, didactics, and research.
-Upon completion of the fellowship, trainees will have gained the necessary clinical and research skills for independent practice in pediatric neuropsychology, as well as the knowledge base to pursue board certification in clinical neuropsychology from the American Board of Professional Psychology (ABPP-Cn).
+Upon completion of the fellowship, trainees will have gained the necessary clinical and research skills for independent practice in pediatric neuropsychology, as well as the knowledge base to pursue board certification in clinical neuropsychology from the American Board of Professional Psychology (ABPP-CN).

 Postdoctoral fellows participate in formal didactics and professional development opportunities.
 These include attendance at weekly neurology and child psychiatry grand rounds, neuropsychology and Child Study Center (CSC) case conferences, child and adolescent psychology seminars, and seminars at the NYU Comprehensive Epilepsy Center.
 Fellows will also have opportunities to provide supervision to pre-doctoral trainees and consultation to psychiatry residents.

 Neuropsychology Postdoctoral Fellows have the opportunity to engage in other clinical experiences during their second year, including Organizational Skills Training and Remediation, Parent-Child Interaction Therapy and Family Therapy.